Can Allergies or Stress Cause Eye Twitching? 5 Common Causes You Should Know About

 2. Tiredness

 Lack of sleep can cause the eyelid to spasm.
 The recommended amount of sleep for adults is 7 to 8 hours per night.
 For some people, getting that much sleep just isn’t feasible.
 And for others, even that’s not enough sleep.
 Establishing a set sleep and wake schedule, though, will help your body sync into a routine.
 Exercising regularly and avoiding eating anything for 2 or 3 hours before going to sleep also helps.
 If all else fails, try counting sheep.
-Get your rest, and your eyes will thank you.
+Just get your rest, your eyes will thank you.

 3. Caffeine